girishji/autosuggest.vim/README.md

 ## Key Features

-- Preview searchable words and commands (and their arguments).
+- Preview candidates for search autocompletion and command autocompletion.
+- Switch between normal popup menu and flat menu.
-- Search multiple words, even across line boundary; Fuzzy search.
+- Autocomplete multiple words during search; Fuzzy search.
-- All Vim idioms work as before.
+- All Vim idioms work as expected.
 No surprises.
-- Fast, does not hang up when searching large files or expanding wildcards.
+- Does not hang or slow down when searching large files or expanding wildcards.
+- Search-highlighting, incremental-search, and history recall work as expected.
+- Written in Vim9script.

 ## Usage